MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.

-This scanner lets you discover, classify, and protect files on data stores that use the Common Internet File System (CIFS) protocol, and on sites and libraries for SharePoint Server 2016 and SharePoint Server 2013.
+This scanner lets you discover, classify, and protect files on the following data stores:

+- Local folders on the Windows Server computer that runs the scanner.

+- UNC paths for network shares that use the Common Internet File System (CIFS) protocol.

+- Sites and libraries for SharePoint Server 2016 and SharePoint Server 2013.

 ## Overview of the Azure Information Protection scanner